When Should I Take Prenatal Vitamins and Minerals?

 What Additional Supplements Do I Need for a Healthy Pregnancy?

-In addition to a prenatal multivitamin that your provider recommends, it’s a good idea to take an omega-3 supplement (also known as DHA supplements or docosahexaenoic acid) if you don’t eat a lot of fish.
+In addition to a prenatal multivitamin that your provider recommends, it’s a good idea to take an omega-3 supplement (also known as DHA supplements or docosahexaenoic acid).
 Omega-3 fatty acid has a role in baby’s brain development and most modern diets are deficient.
 Fish oil supplements can be found anywhere.
 Salmon oil is a good choice, especially wild-caught.
 One tip for avoiding the unpleasant side effect of burping up the fish oil (not so pleasant) is to keep the capsules in your freezer – just don’t forget about it in there!
 Posting a reminder on your refrigerator or setting an alarm on your phone may help.

 Calcium, magnesium, and potassium are also important and you may find that a quality supplement will relieve leg cramps, constipation, even stress.
 You can also get these minerals from food.
 Potassium is especially beneficial when synthesized from food.